DorohedoroRu/JDIWithSauce/README.md

-# JDIWithSauce
-Example of using JDI with Sauce Lab
+# JDI with Sauce test project